Milad84/Speed-Limit-Assignment-to-Crash-Points-/README.md

 ### Street Level Intersection

 - Identifies intersection points and determines the street levels of intersecting streets.
+The intersections are created based on another script: https://github.com/Milad84/Point-Intersection-Creation-based-on-Street-Network
 - Creates and updates buffers around these intersection points based on the intersecting street levels.

 ### Speed Limit Assignment